Shock defeat for Spurs, Ben Arfa lifts Newcastle

 GLASGOW England manager Gareth Southgate says critics of the country’s youth development scheme have been proved wrong by the Three Lions' march to the Under-20 World Cup final.

-LONDON Out-of-sorts Tottenham Hotspur's Champions League qualifying hopes received another jolt when they lost 2-1 at home to Norwich City on Monday while on-song Newcastle United boosted their chances with a 2-0 win over Bolton Wanderers.
+LONDON Tottenham Hotspur's Champions League qualifying hopes received a jolt when they lost 2-1 at home to Norwich City on Monday while Newcastle United boosted their chances with a 2-0 win over Bolton Wanderers.

-Elsewhere, Frank Lampard became the first midfield player to chalk up 150 Premier League goals as Chelsea were held to a 1-1 draw at west London neighbours Fulham.

-Fourth-placed Spurs and Newcastle, in fifth, are now level on 59 points in the race for the fourth and final Champions League qualifying berth for next season with Chelsea two points adrift in sixth position.

-Leaders Manchester United (79 points) visit second from bottom Wigan Athletic on Wednesday when second-placed Manchester City (71) entertain mid-table West Bromwich Albion and Arsenal (61), in third, travel to bottom club Wolverhampton Wanderers.

-Norwich had a host of penalty claims turned down but still secured a memorable victory against Spurs at White Hart Lane.
+Norwich had a host of penalty claims turned down but still secured a memorable Premier League victory at White Hart Lane to leave Spurs two points adrift of third-placed Arsenal who have a game in hand on their north London neighbours.

+Newcastle, in fifth spot and looking to climb into the fourth and final Champions League berth, joined Spurs on 59 points but Chelsea can go fourth if they win by two goals at west London rivals Fulham later on Monday (1900 GMT).

-Goals by Anthony Pilkington and Elliott Bennett either side of a crafty Jermain Defoe dink in the 32nd minute lifted Norwich to 10th in the table.
+Goals by Anthony Pilkington (13 minutes) and Elliott Bennett (66) either side of a crafty Jermain Defoe dink in the 32nd lifted Norwich to ninth, level on 43 points with Liverpool but with an inferior goal difference.

-"I thought Norwich bullied us a little bit.
+"I thought they bullied us a little bit.
 It was a difficult day for our boys at the back," Spurs manager Harry Redknapp told reporters.

 "Credit to them ...
 I think they deserved it.
-We were disappointing," he added as Spurs continued a poor run that has yielded one win in eight league games.
+We were disappointing," he added as Spurs stretched their poor run to one win in five league games.

 Senegal striker Papiss Cisse scored his seventh goal in his last four league appearances as red-hot Newcastle reeled off their fifth victory in a row.